 *What tackle should I bring?

 As little as possible.
 Or none at all.
 Included in the price is tackle chosen for its reliability and specifically rigged for shore lure fishing afloat.
 BIF1 is a roomy platform for lure fishing.
 But large tackle boxes are potential trip hazards.
 Smaller boxes that can be stowed centrally are fine.
 Fly anglers are also catered for, but should they wish to use their own tackle, will require #9 or #10 single handed rods, with fast sink and floating lines.
 Small, spratt sized deceivers and Fulling Mill Saltwater skippers are highly recommended for fly choice.

 *What is "Shore luring afloat"

 It is the fusion of running water lure tactics, with vertical jigging.
-It enables the use of much lighter tackle in deeper water, even when a big tidal coefficient is pushing.
+It enables the use of much lighter tackle, even when a big tidal coefficient is pushing.
 And it is only viable from a raked down open boat that can creep into position with minimal disturbance.
 A boat just like "BIF1".

 *What clothes should I bring?